phoenixoconnell/capstone-2/out/production/capstone-2/UPER.md

     <li>Fixed toLowerCase on name entry</li>
     <li>Changed for in loop to for loop in actionMenu method to loop through all user spreads including those added while iterating</li>
     <li>Fixed calculation error for doubling bet (*= operator causing unexpected results)</li>
+    <li>Fixed bug where user could bet more than was in their bank</li>
     <li>Prepared for class presentation</li>
     <li>Presented project to class</li>
 </ul>